StockSharp/AlgoTrading/API/0106_Spring_Reversal/README.md

 Spring Reversal is a Wyckoff concept where price briefly breaks support and then springs back above it.
 This shakeout traps late sellers and often marks the beginning of an uptrend.

+Testing indicates an average annual return of about 55%.
+It performs best in the stocks market.

 The strategy buys once price reclaims the broken level, anticipating swift short covering and new demand.

 A stop just below the spring low limits downside, and the position is closed if follow-through fails.